MartijnWisse/mirte_workshop/README.md

 - the arm is pointing more or less upward.
 *note: if the robot is already on, you cannot move the arm any more.
 Don't try too hard, it might break.*

+If you intend to use your android phone as a hotspot for the robot in Section 2.2, turn on the hotspot now, before switching on the robot. iPhone seems problematic for this purpose.

 #### 1.1.2 Switching Mirte on
 - Switch it on, and
-- wait until text appears on the little rear display.
+- wait until text appears on the little side display.
-- As long as the robot doesn't need to drive, keep it connected to the charger.

 #### 1.1.3 Battery Safety WARNING
-**Very important**:
-The battery will break when over-discharged.
+The battery might break when over-discharged.

 > [!WARNING]
 > Never let the battery percentage go below 10%.

 As long as ROS is running, it will check battery level and automatically shut down below 10%.
-Without ROS running, be extremely careful.
+Without ROS running, the robot is set to auto-shutdown for safety after about 10 minutes.

 ### 1.2.
 Connecting

+#### 1.2.1 Connect via UTP cable
+Connect a UTP cable between the robot and (one of your) laptop(s).
+That laptop should still be able to reach internet through WiFi, and at the same time see the robot through the UTP cable.

-#### 1.2.1 Connect to the WiFi
+#### 1.2.2 Connect to the WiFi
+If you don't have a UTP port or if your team wants to connect multiple laptops, use WiFi.
-The rear display shows a WiFi network name, `Mirte-XXXXXX`.
+The side display shows a WiFi network name, `Mirte-XXXXXX`.
 Connect to it with your laptop (**Password**: `mirte_mirte`).

 > [!NOTE]
 > You will lose internet access, unless your laptop has another (fi: wired) internet connection.

-#### 1.2.2 Navigate to the control interface
+#### 1.2.3 Navigate to the control interface
-Open a browser on your laptop and go to the website "http://192.168.42.1:8000"
+Open a browser on your laptop and
+- for the UTP connection go to the website "http://192.168.45.1:8000"
+- for the WiFi connection go to the website "http://192.168.42.1:8000"

 If asked for a login: